DennisGoldfarb/PioneerConverter/README.md

 ### macOS

 Run `installers/macos/build_pkg.sh` on a Mac with Xcode command line tools.
+If the environment variables `CODESIGN_IDENTITY` and `PKG_SIGN_IDENTITY` are set, the script will codesign the binary and sign the resulting installer.
 It produces `PioneerConverter.pkg` which installs files to `/usr/local/PioneerConverter` and symlinks the `pioneerconverter` command to `/usr/local/bin`.